-9/11 COPD (Chronic Obstructive Pulmonary Disease)
+9/11 COPD (Chronic Obstructive Pulmonary Disease) & Asthma

-COPD is a chronic progressive disease (meaning that it gets worse over time) that can cause coughing and many other symptoms such as mucus/phlegm, difficulty breathing, tightness in the chest, and other breathing related conditions.
+There are two main conditions included with COPD: emphysema and chronic bronchitis.
+COPD is a chronic progressive disease (meaning that it gets worse over time) that can cause difficulty breathing, tightness in the chest and uncontrolled coughing producing mucus/phlegm

-The “World Trade Center Cough“
+The Original “World Trade Center Cough“

-COPD develops and gets worse slowly over time, and many people don’t even know that they have it.
+Unfortunately, many of the people exposed to the 9/11 toxic dust and fumes began to have respiratory symptoms shortly after 9/11.
+Most conditions were reported as a “World Trade Center Cough.”
+As months and years passed, the cough remained and other even more serious chronic conditions set in, including COPD.
+COPD develops and gets worse slowly over time.
+Many people don’t even know that they have it.
 It is a major cause of disability (and even death).
 COPD often limits the sufferer’s ability to work and perform basic activities such as climbing stairs, walking, and taking care of one’s own home.

-After many more scientific medical studies the Health Program and the VCF were expanded (on August 5, 2016) to also include new-onset COPD.
+After many more scientific medical studies the WTC Health Program and the VCF were expanded (on August 5, 2016) to also include new-onset COPD.
 So now, under the new rules, any 9/11-exposed individual with COPD–whether the COPD was pre-existing and aggravated or a new diagnosis–is entitled to free heath care and victim compensation.

 Should you have questions about free medical care or a compensation award for COPD from the 9/11 Victim Compensation Fund, please call us at 1-855-982-4636.